davidcoreh/Lifes-Edge-Repository/README.md

 <!-- Debugging -->
 # Debugging
 ## Debugging with DevTools
-- Chrome DevTools were used in the debugging process to find and fix unusual behavior, and while implementing reponsive design for different device widths.
+- Chrome DevTools were used in the debugging process to find and fix unusual behaviour, and while implementing responsive design for different device widths.

 ## Debugging with W3C Validation
 - Attempts at validating html and css code uncovered any substandard code to be fixed to pass validation.